How to get a mortgage for a vacation home

 Key takeaways

-• A fixed-rate conventional loan or home equity line of credit are two types of loans you can get from private lenders for vacation homes.
-However, there are no vacation home loans that the government backs.
+- A fixed-rate conventional loan or home equity line of credit are two types of loans you can get from private lenders for vacation homes.
+However, the government does not back vacation home loans.

 Buying a second home is a big step, but it can pay off in both personal and financial ways.
 There are things you can do to make it easier to finance a vacation home, whether you're considering getting a loan for one now or in the future.